aiidateam/aiida-sssp-workflow/README.md

 ## Delta & nu factor in accuracy and convergence verificaiton

-In convergence delta factor calculation, the typical configurations from Cottiner's paper are used.
+In convergence delta factor calculation, the GS configurations from Cottiner's paper are used.
 To have a uniform sence of accuracy through looking at delta factor, the value is defined as delta factor per atom.
 However, since it is hard to define delta per/atom for oxides, ACWF does not use per/atom value to represent results.
 To compatible with it, the accuracy delta verification also use the structure delta.